 This webinar discusses the so-called “nuts and bolts of copyright law” beginning with what exactly is a copyright, how to protect a copyright, and finally how to enforce a copyright.
 It also breaks down U.S. patent laws into the nuts and bolts.
 It discusses the types of inventions that can receive protection, as well as the extent of U.S. patent protection.
 Finally, this webinar examines how trademarks are created and maintained, various methods of trademark protection, rights conferred by trademark registration, and steps for enforcing trademarks in the U.S. in the brick-and-mortar marketplace and online.

-Darren Spielman is a Shareholder of Kain Spielman, P.A.
-He concentrates his practice in the field of intellectual property, with an emphasis on trademarks, trade secrets, domain name disputes, copyrights,… Read More
+Darren Spielman is a Partner of The Concept Law Group, P.A.
+He concentrates his practice in the field of intellectual property, with an emphasis on trademarks, trade secrets, domain name… Read More

 Kristin G. Garris is a member of Warshaw Burstein, LLP's Intellectual Property practice group who has a broad range of experience in handling matters related to trademark, copyright, Internet, and… Read More